 Step 3: Test your Segment Integration

-The best way to test your integration is in the segment debugger.
-Open your source and do some downloads on your Guideline.
-You should see tracking results in segment debugger instantly.
+The best way to test your integration is in the Segment debugger.
+Open your source and perform some downloads on your Guidelines.
+You should see tracking results in Segment debugger instantly.

 ⚠️ If you have any active privacy protection or adblocker extensions in your browser, segment won't be able to track your events.

 Step 4: Connect Segments with your Analytics tool